XraySpectroscopy/XAS-Data-Interchange/c/README.md

 least very similar).

 See `xdi_reader.c` for an example of a C program using `libxdifile` to import and interpret XDI-formatted data.
+See the python and perl wrappers for examples of language specific implementations which use `libxdifile`.

 `libxdifile` was written by Matt Newville and Bruce Ravel.